We’ve noticed a recent resurgence of the overpayment scam, and if your business advertises its products or services online, you could be a target.

 A customer who seems overly knowledgeable about credit card processing or who offers to pay transaction fees for you should be a big red flag.
 There is no reason for a customer to offer to pay the credit card processing fees.

-Knowing how to identify potentially troublesome transactions can help you spot red flags faster, saving your business time and money.
+Stay on the lookout for the warning signs listed above; knowing how to identify potentially troublesome transactions can help you spot red flags faster, saving your business time and money.
 When in doubt, it’s best to fall back to the general rule that if a purchase or transaction seems too good to be true, it probably is.
+Now, any time someone tries to overpay your business, you’ll now see this scam tactic for what it truly is and be able to stop it in its tracks.